ongaroleandro/autonomous-mobile-robot/README.md

 Finally we append the x-position, y-position, θ and the time to our list x_y_theta_t.

 *At the time of writing this code I do not have the encoders working, so to test this code I simulated the encoder messages as a list.
-The python file I used for testing can be found at `/stuff in proof of concept stage/testing-odometry-calculation.py`*
+The python file I used for testing can be found at `proof of concept phase/testing-odometry-calculation.py`*

 ### Second iteration of python code
 After looking at the previous code some more I realised that when our robot is fuly working, we wouldn't need to keep track of all the positions our robot has been.
 So I decided to rewrite the previous code a little bit.
 I also decided to use a numpy array instead of a list for reasons I do not know.
 For now I have only implented this is in the python file I used for testing.
-See `/stuff in proof of concept stage/testing-odometry-calculation.py`
+See `proof of concept phase/testing-odometry-calculation.py`